ToucanToco/weaverbird/docs/_docs/tech/translators.md

 # Writing your own translator

 A translator is the piece of code responsible for translating a list of _pipelines steps_ into anything you see fit.
-For intsance, this packages comes with a `mongo36` translator that translates a list of _pipeline steps_ into the list of corresponding mongo instructions.
+For instance, this packages comes with `mongo36` and `mongo40` translators that translates a list of _pipeline steps_ into the list of corresponding mongo instructions.

 You could imagine writing your own translator to output `SQL` code or